Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 80,000 debt on 300,000 assets gives 220,000 net worth.
 Debt/net-worth ratio = 80k/220k = 0.36 — debt equals 36% of net worth.
-Below 0.5 is comfortable; above 1.0 (more debt than net worth) signals stress.
+As a general guide, below 0.5 is often seen as comfortable; above 1.0 (more debt than net worth) as stretched.
 The ratio captures overall financial resilience.

 Quick example